-- FMOH, Subsidy Reinvestment and Empowerment Programme -Maternal and Child Health Services -Implementation Manual, 2012, NPHCDA: Abuja, Nigeria. - FMoH Nigeria, Revised Policy-Programme and Strategic Plan of Action, N.H.M.I.S.N.
+- 1. FMOH, Subsidy Reinvestment and Empowerment Programme -Maternal and Child Health Services -Implementation Manual, 2012, NPHCDA: Abuja, Nigeria. - 2.
+FMoH Nigeria, Revised Policy-Programme and Strategic Plan of Action, N.H.M.I.S.N.
 Health Planning and Research, Editor 2006: Abuja, Nigeria.

-The research leading to results included in this policy brief has received funding from the Joint DFID/ESRC/ Medical Research Council (MRC)/ Wellcome Trust Health Systems Research Initiative (Grant Reference Ne: MR/M01472X/1).
-The views presented in this policy brief are not necessarily representative of the funders' views and belong solely to the authors.
-The consortium would like to thank all the study respondents and participants for their willingness to take part in the research, as well as the subsidy.
-Reinvestment and Empowerment Programme (SURE-P) for their support at every stage of the REVAMP project.
+he research leading to results included in this policy brief has received funding from the Joint DFID/ESRC/ Medical Research Council (MRC)/ Wellcome Trust Health Systems Research Initiative (Grant Reference No: MR/M01472X/1).
+The views presented this policy brief are not necessarily representative of the funders' views and belong solely to the authors.
+The consortium would like to thank all the study respondents and participants for their willingness to take part in the research, as well as the Subsidy Reinvestment and Empowerment Programme (SURE-P) for their support at every stage of the REVAMP nroiect f you have questions or comments please contact: With any questions or comments, please contact: Prof. Benjamin Jzochukwu, University of Nigeria, at: benjamin.uzochukwu@unn.edu.ng collection

-To cite this document, please use: Uzochukwu, B; Etiaba.
+Fo cite this document, please use: Uzochukwu, B; Etiaba.
 E; Ezumah, N; Ebenso, B; Onwujekwe, O; Huss, R; Hicks, J; Ensor, T; Manzano, A; Newell, J; Mirzoev, T. (2017).
-Quality of Maternal and Child Health data within the Health Management information System in Nigeria: A post field reflection.
+Quality of Maternal and Child Health data within the Health Management nformation System in Nigeria: A post field reflection.
 Policy Brief.
 REVAMP project.
 Enugu, Nigeria.
 University of Nigeria Enugu Campus.